millix/millix-bridge-contract/README.md

 The security of the WrappedMillix smart contract is of utmost importance.
 If you have any security concerns, please contact [developer@millix.com](mailto:developer@millix.com).
 The smart contract has been audited by [Auditor Name TBD].

 ## Contract Features:
+- Ownable: The smart contract is ownable, meaning that only the owner can perform certain actions such as minting tokens, setting burn fees, and setting the vesting state of addresses.
+The millix foundation is the owner of the smart contract.

 - Pausable: The smart contract has a pausable feature, which allows the owner to pause and unpause the contract as needed.

-- Ownable: The smart contract is Ownable, meaning that only the owner can perform certain actions such as minting tokens, setting burn fees, and setting the vesting state of addresses.

 - IMillixBridge: The smart contract implements the IMillixBridge interface, which provides the ability to unwrap Millix tokens and emit events when tokens are unwrapped or minted.